 Materiality, Cost-Effectiveness, Packaging and Transport:

-- Minimum lifespan of 1 year – more is better
+- Minimum lifespan of 1 year – longer is better

 - A business case analysis should be completed to show the viability of mass manufacture of the shelters.
-Format will be provided to competing teams by contest coordinator via email.
+Format for the analysis is provided as a separate attachment.

 - Easily stored and transported i.e. manufactured so that it can be flat-packed and fits into a standard 8’ x 40’ shipping container.